Allan1414/TSF-TASK-1/README.md

 # TSF-TASK-1
-This is my first task of sparks foundation
+This is my first task of Data Sciencea and Business Analytics intership at  the sparks foundation TASK 1:Prediction using supervised ML